yandex-cloud/docs/en/managed-kubernetes/concepts/index.md

 {% endnote %}

-For more information about tain policies and tolerations, see the [{{ k8s }} documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+For more information about taint policies and tolerations, see the [{{ k8s }} documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 ## Pod {#pod}